 They pay so much close attention to their coffee and have a focus on sustainability.

-Hair bender is a name that is an acknowledgement to the beauty parlour that occupied their first roastery before they took it over.
+Hair bender is a name that is an acknowledgement to the beauty parlor that occupied their first roastery before they took it over.
 This coffee has a rich texture and the brightness that you would expect from an Indonesian volcanic coffee.
 Fruity and earthy characteristics of the African and Latin American beans.
 I also noted some elements of dark chocolate and citrus hints.

 This is a great blend and makes a good, strong tasting full-bodied espresso.

-FAQ Frequently Asked Questions Related To The Strongest Espresso Beans
+Frequently Asked Questions About Strongest Espresso Beans

 What Espresso Is The Strongest?